santoshsmalagi/Developer-Essentials/Living-Documentation.md

 * **Unwritten:**
      * In the worst case, the knowledge is only in people’s brains, and only its consequences are there in the system.
      * For example, there may a general business rule, but it may have been programmed as a series of special cases, so the general rule is not expressed anywhere.

+### 4. Characteristics of Effective Documentation

+* **Reliable:**
+  * Living documentation is accurate and in sync with the software being delivered, at any point in time.**
+  * To achieve reliable documentation, we rely on the following ideas:
+      * Exploiting available knowledge: Most of the knowledge is already present in the artifacts of the project, it just needs to be exploited, augmented, and curated for documentation purposes.
+      * Accuracy mechanism: An accuracy mechanism is needed to ensure that the knowledge is always kept in sync.

+* **Low effort:**
+    * Living documentation minimizes the amount of work to be done on documentation
+    * Even in case of changes, deletions, or additions
+    * It requires only minimal additional effort—and only once

+* **Collaborative:**
+    * Living documentation promotes conversations and knowledge sharing between everyone involved

+* **Insightful:**
+    * By drawing attention to each aspect of the work, living documentation offers opportunities for feedback and encourages deeper thinking
+    * It helps reflect on the ongoing work and helps in making better decisions

 ### 5. Types of Documentation